ardera/flutter-pi/README.md

 - support for hardware 3D acceleration. more precisely support for kernel-modesetting (KMS) and the direct rendering infrastructure (DRI)
 - CPU architecture is one of ARMv7, ARMv8, x86 or x86 64bit.

-This means flutter-pi won't work on a Pi Zero, Pi 1, or Pi 2.
-A Pi 3 works fine, even the 512MB A+ model.
+This means flutter-pi won't work on a Pi Zero or Pi 1.
+A Pi 3 works fine, even the 512MB A+ model, and a Pi 2 should work fine too.

 If you encounter issues running flutter-pi on any of the supported platforms listed above, please report them to me and I'll fix them.